Melbourne to Brisbane rail link: Final section of Inland Rail given approval in New South Wales

 By continuing you agree to our Terms and Privacy Policy.

-The project involves upgrading existing track and building sections of a new rail line through the Narrabri, Gwydir and Moree Plains council areas.
+The project would upgrade existing track and build a new rail line through the Narrabri, Gwydir and Moree Plains council areas.

 The State Government approval was contingent on flooding, biodiversity, traffic and Aboriginal cultural assessments.